google/bulk_fhir_tools/README.md

 ## Set up bulk_fhir_fetch on GCP

 The `bulk_fhir_fetch` command line program uses the `bulkfhir/` client library to fetch FHIR data from a FHIR Bulk Data API.
-We documented __[how to set up a GCP VM](docs/periodic_gcp_ingestion.md)__ to periodically ingest FHIR data using `bulk_fhir_fetch`.

-We are working on a second way to run `bulk_fhir_fetch` using GCP Scheduler, Workflow, Batch and Secret Manager.
-Work in progress scripts can be found in `orchestration/`.
+There are three high level ways to set up this tool:

+* __[On a GCP VM](docs/periodic_gcp_ingestion.md).__ This option is recommended
+  for initial testing and exploration.
+* With our __[Orchestration tooling](orchestration/README.md)__ that deploys on
+  Cloud Batch using Cloud workflows, Cloud Scheduler, and Cloud Secret Manager.
+  This is the recommended setup for production.
+* Locally on your machine by following the [Build](#build) instructions below.

 By default logs and metrics will be written to STDOUT, but we documented [how to send logs and set up dashboards in GCP](docs/logs_and_monitoring.md).